Australian Shepherd dog Merle and tricolor

 Australian Shepherd: Very Smart Dogs

 Australian Shepherds, like most herding dogs, are very smart dogs.
-They have ties to Australia but did not originate from that continent.
+They have ties to Australia but did not originate there.
 It may be that they are not true Australians.
-The Australian Shepherd, sometimes called the “Aussie,” descended from a herding dog from Europe.
+The Australian Shepherd, sometimes called the “Aussie,” descended from European herding dogs.
 Aussies immigrated to Australia years ago and then found their way to California.
-Since the California ranchers thought the dog was originally from Australia, they called them the Australian Shepherd.
+Since the California ranchers thought the dog was originally from Australia, they called it the Australian Shepherd.
+Whatever its beginnings, the Aussie is a familiar sight at rodeos..

-The Australian Shepherd is longer than it is tall but is a well-balanced, sturdy, and excellent herding dog.
+The Australian Shepherd is longer than it is tall, but is a well-balanced, sturdy, and excellent herding dog.
 They come in different colors but are commonly merle, a mottled pattern with shades of blue or red.
-They can outsmart a novice owner so if you decide to get an Aussie, be ready for a tireless, intelligent, and highly trainable partner.
+They can outsmart a novice owner, so if you decide to get an Aussie, be ready for a tireless, intelligent, and highly trainable partner.

 Australian Shepherds Of Different Colors